1987 International Travel Fellowship

 Dr. Kabra has extensive research interest in clinical liquid chromatography, therapeutic drug monitoring, and clinical toxicology.
 He pioneered the early application of liquid chromatography in clinical analysis of endogenous and exogenous compounds.
 He has developed and published several innovative methods for the routine analysis of anti-epileptic agents, aminoglycoside antibiotics, antiarrhythmic agents, and cyclosporine, employing novel solid-phase extraction techniques interfaced with high speed liquid chromatography.
 He has published over 70 papers, including 20 chapters and three books on his research, and has presented many invited lectures in many national and international meetings.

-A member of AACC since 1976, Dr. Kabra currently serves on the editorial boards of the Journal of Chromatography (Biomedical Applications) and the Journal of Liquid Chromatography.
-He is an active member of the AACC, treasurer of the TDM and Clinical Toxicology division of AACC, ACS, AAAS, ACLPS, and Sigma Xi.
+A member of the Association for Diagnostics & Laboratory Medicine (ADLM) since 1976, Dr. Kabra currently serves on the editorial boards of the Journal of Chromatography (Biomedical Applications) and the Journal of Liquid Chromatography.
+He is an active member of the ADLM, treasurer of the TDM and Clinical Toxicology division of ADLM, ACS, AAAS, ACLPS, and Sigma Xi.

 Dr. Kabra is active in the education of medical technologists, graduate students, and residents in laboratory medicine at the University of California, San Francisco.
 He has an active interest in teaching and training of clinical chemists in the developing countries.
 He initiated and set up a state-of-the-art therapeutic drug monitoring laboratory at the Bombay Hospital in Bombay in 1983 during his sabbatical leave.
 During the coming year Dr. Kabra intends to set up a similar laboratory in Beijing, China.